 Can the brand withstand this crisis?

-So, first, for any company rocked by scandal, there must be visibility and accountability – and that’s going to hurt.
-So has the pain been for Volkswagen.
-The otherwise well-regarded CEO resigned.
+For any company rocked by scandal, there must be first be visibility and accountability – and that’s going to hurt.
+At Volkwagen, the otherwise well-regarded CEO resigned.
 The recently named President of VW North America quit.
-More details about the extent of the wrongdoing arise nearly each week.
+More details about the extent of the wrongdoing kept surfacing.
 VW sent letters to all customers admitting wrong-doing.
-Dealerships are stuck with inventory they’re not allowed to sell.
+Dealerships were stuck with inventory they’re not allowed to sell.
 And the company was hit with a downgraded credit rating.

-It’s critical that VW owners know the company, as a whole, is on their side and will provide some form of compensation and assurance to keep them loyal to the brand.
-A full resolution for something of this scale can take months, if not years.
-But showing progress, early on, is important for recovery of its reputation.
+Customers will likely expect some form of compensation and assurance to keep them loyal to the brand.
+A full resolution for something on the scale of the Volkswagen scandal can take months, if not years.
+But showing progress, early on, is important for recovery of brand reputation.

-Companies in VW’s shoes must concentrate on continual action over words.
+Companies in crisis must concentrate on continual action over words.
 Or at least follow statements quickly, with action to support the promises.
-VW has a long way to go, but this is not a brand that’s going away in the foreseeable future.
+Even for legacy brands like VW, handling a crisis effectively will help to restore their reputation over time, and bring customers back.